jamesal1/fast-neural-transfer-chainer-pytorch-port/README.md

 # fast-neural-transfer-chainer-pytorch-port
-port from chained to PyTorch
+port from chainer to PyTorch